hexa-org/policy-mapper/docs/PolicyInfoModels.md

 ## Introduction

-A Policy Information Model (*PIM*) is a JSON description of an application, it's entities and entity relationships, and the actions that may be performed against those entities.
-A *PIM* can be used by the pimValidate package to validate IDQL JSON policy statements for conformance to a model.
+A Policy Information Model (*PIM*) is description (in JSON form) of an application, it's entities, entity relationships, and the actions that may be performed against those entities.
+A *PIM* can be used by the `pimValidate` package to validate IDQL JSON policy statements for conformance to a model.
 This can be useful for:
 * Building a policy editor that reports both JSON syntax and policy errors in real time
 * Validating policy before provisioning via Hexa
-* Enumerate valid values (e.g. schema) for all parts of an IDQL policy statement.
+* Looking up valid entities, attributes (e.g. schema) for all parts of an IDQL policy statement.

-The format for a PIM file is borrowed from [Cedar Policy Language Schema](https://docs.cedarpolicy.com/schema/human-readable-schema.html).
+The format for a PIM file is based on [Cedar Policy Language Schema](https://docs.cedarpolicy.com/schema/human-readable-schema.html).
 See also, [JSON Schema Grammar](https://docs.cedarpolicy.com/schema/json-schema-grammar.html) and [JSON Schema format](https://docs.cedarpolicy.com/schema/json-schema.html).

 > [!Note]
-> As [JSON Schema](https://json-schema.org) is a well-used term to define the format of a JSON structure, the Hexa Project will refer
+> [JSON Schema](https://json-schema.org) is a well-used term to define the format of a JSON document.
+Because Cedar JSON Schema has
-> to policy schema as a Policy Information Model since this use of schema does not describe a JSON format but rather an
+> nothing to do with JSON Schema, the Hexa Project refers policy schema as **Policy Information Models**.
-> entity relationship model and the relevant attributes and relationships.

-The code for the implementation of PIM can be found in three packages:
+The code for the implementation of Hexa PIM can be found in these packages:
 * `models/policyInfoModel` - contains structs and functions to parse a PIM (schema) json file
 * `pkg/hexapolicy/pimValidate` - contains functions validate a `hexaPolicy.PolicyInfo` against a `policyInfoModel.SchemaType`

-Note that while we've adopted Cedar Schema under the APL license, this project does not necessarily use all the possible features available in the specification.
-For now, validation of policy is limited to:
+Note that the implementation of Cedar schema is preliminary and not all features are supported.
+For now, policy validation is limited to:
 * Entity types (e.g. `User`) that are valid for use as Subjects or Objects (e.g. `Photo`).
 * Valid actions methods
 * Which actions may be applied by what entities against which objects.